-To ensure independence from County operations, the Monroe County Charter states that "the Director of the Office of Public Integrity shall be appointed for a fixed term of five years, the first appointment shall serve through December 31, 2020."
-The Charter is also specific in the political activities that are prohibited beyond basic voting rights.
+To ensure independence from County operations, the Monroe County Charter states that "the Director of the Office of Public Integrity shall be appointed for a fixed term of five years."

+The Charter also specifies the political activities that are prohibited beyond basic voting rights.
+Prohibited political activities include: